Pedro-Beirao/dsda-launcher/Docs/launcher_config_guide.md

 ## 4. Change the Bottom Row Type

-   1 = The bottom row can either be the default "Fullscreen + Resolution" boxes
+   1 = The bottom row contains the "Fullscreen + Resolution" boxes

    or